Creating a project

 What makes a good video?

-A good video is you!
-At its simplest, a good video can just be you speaking into a camera.
+A good video is personal!
+At its simplest, a good video can just be your students and you speaking into a camera.
 The basic idea is to give people an idea of who you are, what you're doing and why Donors should care about your project.
 Oh, and be yourself!